tbyerly/agility2018-dhd/docs/intro.rst

 This class covers the following topics:

-- Initial Set-up, Device Configuration and Protected Object Configuration.
+- Initial Set-up, Device Configuration, Protected Object Configuration, Launching DDoS Attacks and Viewing Attacks and Logs in the Dashboard.

 .. toctree::
    :maxdepth: 2